|

 If the main factor of the price of fuel is the cost of crude.
 Why is there such a drastic difference between what we pay, what americans pay and what european nations pay for fuel per litre?
 If world oil prices dicated the cost domestically surely we should all have similar priced fuel per litre.

-Same goes for price increases due to the fossil fuel running out.
-Shouldnt that also push worl prices up in general.
-So the countries that use the most should be charged more to reduce their consumption and extend the availability of fossil fuel Interestingly.
+Interestingly.
 I watched something recently on BMW.
 A BMW exec was saying Hydrogen is the fuel of the future but not fuel cell hydrogen, internal combustion engines will remain he says.
 And he also said they will have a hydrogen fueled car (prototype maybe) on the road within ten years or so.
 But he definately said hydrogen was the path BMW were taking for the future fuel.

 __________________

 ""It's not the ideal way to win, but we got here, so yeah baby," said Kelly."
-Stinking, mongrel, dog. |

-19-09-2005, 02:27 PM | #4 | |||
+Old 19-09-2005, 02:27 PM #4

 Official AFF conservative